 Children's Cancer and Leukaemia Group (CCLG)

-Provides information and emotional support to anyone with lymphatic cancer, their families, carers and friends.
+The Lymphoma Association provides information and emotional support to anyone with lymphoma and their families, carers and friends.

 - Voute PA, et al. Cancer in Children: Clinical Management.
 5th edition.
 2005.
 Oxford University Press.

 - Pinkerton R, et al. Evidence-based paediatric oncology.
 3rd edition.
 2013.
 Wiley-Blackwell.

 - Tai E, et al. Differences in Non-Hodgkin Lymphoma Survival Between Young Adults and Children.
 Archives of Pediatric Adolescent Medicine.
 2010.
 164(3):218-224.

 - Nandagopal, et al. Endocrine Late Effects of Childhood Cancer Therapy: A Report from the Children’s Oncology Group.
 Horm Res.
 2008.
 69:65–74.